geoJoost/personal-website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-Joost van Dalen is an environmental geographer studying at Wageningen University & Research.
-He has always been fascinated with maps and the environment and is now making a full-time career out of both.
-After finishing his MBO and BSc in Water Management, he is now enrolled in the MSc programme of Geo-Information Science.
-From here the goal is to integrate remote sensing technologies and water resources management to study water quality and water quantity issues in aquatic environments.
+I am Joost van Dalen, an environmental geographer studying at Wageningen University & Research.
+I have always been fascinated with maps and the environment and I am now making a full-time career out of both.

+After finishing my MBO and BSc in Water Management, I enrolled in the MSc programme of Geo-Information Science.
+From here my goal is to integrate remote sensing technologies and water resources management to study water quality and water quantity issues in the aquatic environment.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume_JoostVanDalen.pdf" "newtab" >}}resume{{< /staticref >}}.